abs — Absolute value and complex magnitude for scalars and arrays in MATLAB and RunMat.

-y = abs(x) returns the absolute value of real inputs and the magnitude (modulus) of complex inputs.
-For tensors, the operation is applied element-wise following MATLAB's broadcasting rules.
+y = abs(x) returns absolute values for real inputs and magnitudes for complex inputs.
+For arrays, abs is applied element-wise and preserves the input shape.

 - Real scalars, vectors, matrices, and N-D tensors are mapped to their element-wise absolute values.